 HD 13189 is a star with 2.24 times the mass of the Sun, and 38.41 times its radius.
-It is located 1646.14 light years away from the solar system.
+It is located 1623.68 light years away from the solar system.

 HD 13189 is known to have 1 exoplanets in orbit around it.

-The mass of HD 13189 b is 3480.03 times the mass of Earth.
+HD 13189 b was discovered by the Thueringer Landessternwarte Tautenburg observatory, in 2005-07, using the radial velocity method.
+Its semi-major axis is 1.25 astronomical units, as compared to Earth's which is 1 astronomical unit.
+The mass of HD 13189 b is 3482.100 times the mass of Earth.
+The radius of HD 13189 b is 12.400 that of Earth.
 At more than 50 Earth masses, HD 13189 b is a gas giant, a planet whose mass is mostly made up of hydrogen and helium, like Jupiter and Saturn in our solar system.